muskan-2027/memories/README.md

 ![Memories](https://i.ibb.co/Z8Y0CJv/Screenshot-2020-10-30-at-11-10-04.png)

-## Introduction
-This is a code repository for the corresponding video tutorial - https://youtube.com/playlist?list=PL6QREj8te1P7VSwhrMf3D3Xt4V6_SRkhu.

-Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
 The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives.

-By the end of this video, you will have a strong understanding of how the MERN Stack works.

-## Stay up to date with new projects
-New major projects coming soon, subscribe to the mailing list to stay up to date https://resource.jsmasterypro.com/newsletter
+It also lets you like and comment on other user’s memories.
+We have also added Authentication which shall let you sign up using your google account.
+Memories is the easy to use website that helps keep life's most precious moments alive

+Given below are the salient features of the app
+●	Create , edit and delete post
+●	Save post
+●	Like and comment post
+●	Search using tags

+Languages and frameworks used:
+●	HTML , CSS , Javascript
+●	React & Redux
+●	Node js
+●	Express
+●	MongoDB (ATLAS)

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the app